JamesMGithire/phase-1-week-3-project/Readme.md

         <br><br>
         <h2>API</h2>
         <p><strong>The API used in this project</strong> : lib.json file hosted on a json-server for data manipulation on the server(API).</p><br><br>
-        <h2>Code Thought Process and Execution</h2>
+        <h2>Thought Process and Execution</h2>
-        <p>The web application needed an interactive interface that already shows a list of books that are owned, with the option of accessing books of a certain category.</p><p><strong>Execution</strong> : Having a selection menu containing a list of all the available book categories fetched from the API</p><br>
+        <p>The web application has an interactive interface that shows a list of books that are owned, with the option of accessing books of a certain category.</p><p><strong>Execution</strong> : Having a selection menu containing a list of all the available book categories fetched from the API</p><br>
         <br><p>Searching for a book has to be quick.</p><p><strong>Execution</strong> : Having a search bar (input that takes text) that has a "change" event listener.
 On change, fetch books that match the input value and have them listed in an unordered list</p>
         <br><br><p>
         On clicking on the book desired, show the books details (the title, author, category, number of copies the library owns, and the number available (not given out)).</p>